 \section{Projective Limits}

-The construction that is considered in this paper is a means of constructing state spaces for the symmetric diffusions via projective limit.
-Effectively this process takes compatible sequences of topological spaces and taking their limit.
+The construction that is considered in this paper is a means of constructing state spaces for symmetric diffusions via projective limits.
+That is, taking limits along compatible sequences of topological spaces and producing a limit topological space.
+More work is required to construct compatible sequences of metrics, measures, and Dirichlet forms.
 Barlow and Evans \cite{BE04} considered this construction as a way to produce exotic state spaces for Markov processes.
-Then \cite{RS09} specialized Barlow and Evans work to Laakso spaces \cite{Laakso2000}.
+Then \cite{KKPSS} specialized Barlow and Evans' work to Laakso spaces \cite{Laakso2000}.